tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 No TLS registries {{TLS13REG}} are being closed by this document.
-Rather, this document modifies the instructions to IANA and the TLS Designed Experts to constrain what type of entries can be added.
+Rather, this document modifies the instructions to IANA and the TLS Designed Experts to constrain what type of entries can be added to existing registries.

-There are no limits on the registrations for either of the following two registries:
+This document does not introduce any new limits on the registrations for either of the following two registries:

 - TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs
 - TLS Exporter Labels

-All other registries should have this Note added to them:
+All other TLS registries should have this Note added to them:

 : Any TLS entry added
-after the IESG approves publication of {THIS RFC} is intended for TLS 1.3 or later, and makes no requirement on DTLS.
+after the IESG approves publication of {THIS RFC} is intended for TLS 1.3 or later, and makes no similar requirement on DTLS.
 Such entries should have an informal indication like "For TLS 1.3 or later" in that entry, such as the "Comment" column.

-At the time of publication, the list of other registries is as follows:
+At the time of publication, the list of other TLS registries is as follows:

 - TLS Alerts
 - TLS Authorization Data Formats